 Disciplined Growth-Balancing Investment Integrity, Investment Performance and Sustainable Demand.
 We launch a new strategy only when we believe it has the potential to achieve superior investment performance in an area that we believe will have sustained client demand at attractive fee rates over the long term.
 We strive to maintain the integrity of the investment process followed in each of our strategies by rigorous adherence to the investment parameters we have communicated to our clients.
 We also carefully monitor our investment capacity in each investment strategy.
 We believe that management of our investment capacity protects our ability to manage assets successfully, which protects the interests of our clients and, in the long term, protects our ability to retain client assets and maintain our profit margins.
 In order to better achieve our long-term goals, we are willing to close a strategy to new investors or otherwise take action to slow or restrict its growth, even though our short-term results may be impacted.
-Currently, our Non-U.S. Small-Cap Growth, Non-U.S. Mid-Cap Growth, U.S. Small-Cap Value, U.S. Mid-Cap Value and U.S. Small-Cap Growth strategies are closed to most new investors and client relationships.
-Our Global Value strategy is closed to most new separate account relationships, although it remains open to new investors in Artisan Funds and Artisan Global Funds, and to additional investments by all clients.
+Currently, our Non-U.S. Small-Cap Growth, Non-U.S. Value, U.S. Mid-Cap Growth, U.S. Small-Cap Value, U.S. Mid-Cap Value and U.S. Small-Cap Growth strategies are closed to most new investors and client relationships.
+Our Global Value strategy is closed to most new separate account relationships, although it currently remains open to new investors in Artisan Funds and Artisan Global Funds, and to additional investments by all clients.
+In January 2014, we announced that we will close our Global Value strategy to most new mutual fund investors on February 14, 2014.
 Each of the strategies that we have offered to clients during our history continues in operation today.